-CRCC only accepts transborder collateral in US dollars in cash and has established: i) US dollars can be deposit in foreign commercial banks whose rating is equal or greater than the rating of the Colombian government and ii) a limit of maximum 5% of the collateral posted.
-In addition the collateral can be immediately executed as it is deposited in an account under the name of the CRCC.
+CRCC only accepts transborder collateral in US dollars in cash and has established: i) US dollars can be deposit in foreign commercial banks whose rating is equal or greater than the rating of the Colombian government and ii) a limit of maximum 5% of the collateral posted, except for the Foreign Exchange Segment where this limit is not applicable.
+In addition, the collateral can be immediately executed as it is deposited in an account under the name of the CRCC.

-An FMI should use a collateral management system that is well- designed and operationally flexible.
+An FMI should use a collateral management system that is well-designed and operationally flexible.